koeves/litstudy-pat/README.md

 algorithm weakly decreases, while the instantiate rule strictly decreases with respect to $`\succ`$ .

-## Lazrek et al.
+# Complement algorithm

-The *complement algorithm* presented by Lazrek et al. in , represents a mechanism to conclude whether in a TRS $`\mathcal{R}`$, a defined symbol
-$`f`$ (called operator in the paper) is convertible to a set of constructors, denoted as *relative* completeness.
+The *complement algorithm* presented by Lazrek, Lescanne, and Thiel in , represents a mechanism to conclude whether in a TRS $`\mathcal{R}`$, a defined symbol $`f`$ (called operator in the paper) is convertible to a set of constructors, denoted as *relative* completeness.
 The algorithm can also be used to decide quasi-reducibility and indirectly pattern completeness, as demonstrated by Example
 <a href="#quasi-ex-alg" data-reference-type="ref"
-data-reference="quasi-ex-alg">11</a>.
+data-reference="quasi-ex-alg">10</a>.
 The main idea behind the algorithm is to compute the *complement* of matched terms, then iteratively check whether the complement can be further reduced or matched.
 The complement of a term $`t`$ means the ground terms of $`t`$ and the complement of